SD2100 Sustainable Scotland

 Module description

 "Sustainable Scotland" draws on Scotland’s unique landscapes, patterns of urbanisation, and the geography of population to examine interrelated issues of land use and social inequalities to the broader questions of sustainability here in Scotland.
 This theme is used to frame foundational teaching in core research methods relevant to students in both Geography and Sustainable Development.
-Using a mix of lectures and computer laboratories, students completing this module will have a broad understanding of the role of research in addressing issues of sustainability as well experience in Remote Sensing, Geographic Information Systems, Spatial Statistics, Survey Design, as well as Qualitative Methods.
-Each of these methods provides a prerequisite for individual specialist methods teaching modules at the honours level.
+Using a mix of lectures and computer laboratories, students completing this module will have a broad understanding of the role of research in addressing issues of sustainability as well as experience in a mix of quantitative and qualitative research methods.
+The methods provide a prerequisite for individual specialist methods teaching modules at the honours level.

 Relationship to other modules